 Some people actually do learn from the mistakes of prior administrations, and that's what we've done.

-We've learned from the mistakes.
+We've learned from the mistakes because we get it.

 Here's another interesting thing.

-Uh uh and this is a little known.
+And this is a little known.

 In fact, after September 11th, guess what happened?

-Because A, the economy seemed a little bit shaky to some people, but also because there was greater concern about border security.
+Because, A, the economy seemed a little bit shaky to some people, but also because there was greater concern about border security.

 Do you realize that the number of illegal border crossings declined by a third?